 Vaginal opening: The passageway to the uterus, opening through which the menstrual blood flows.
 Sometimes the vaginal opening is covered with the hymen, a thin piece of skin.
-The hymen looks slightly different on each person and some are born without one.
+The hymen looks slightly different on each girl and some girls are born without one.

-Anus: A small opening through which bowel movements leave
+Anus: A small opening through which bowel movements leave the body.